rodricios/autocomplete/README.md

     ...
 9331 more words...

 Not impressed with your brain yet?
-Let's continue this little thought experiment a little further.
+Let's continue this little thought experiment further.

-Imagine, you just said "the", and you could put pause after the first *letter* of the next word.
+Imagine that you just said "the", and you could put pause after the first *letter* of the next word out of your mouth: "h".

 Real quick, think of the shortest amount of time you can think of.
 Think of the shortest *second* you can think of.
 Now shorter than that too.

 At this point, you can't even call that length of time a *second*.
 But in that length of time, your brain may have just done this:

+    Every word you've ever heard coming after the word "the":

     'house'   -> 284
     'head'    -> 117